 We’re required to protect the privacy and security of any personal data we collect or handle.
 Security procedures strictly limit access to and use of personal information, and require that each of us take measures to protect data from unauthorized access.

-Know your responsibilities under these procedures, and comply with Calico internal Privacy & Security Policies hosted here and with any applicable data protection laws.
+Know your responsibilities under these procedures, and comply with Privacy and Information Security at Calico and with any applicable data protection laws.

 Human Subjects Research Data